-Being from a city with a population of 500,000, I was a big skeptical when arriving to Kamloops for the first time, in 2013.
+Being from a city with a population of 500,000+, I was a bit skeptical when arriving in Kamloops for the first time, in 2013.
 I have lived in many places before, but for some reason, a city with a population of less than 100,000 did not seem as exciting to me!
-But after four years, I am glad to say that Kamloops has not disappointed me.
-Kamloops welcomed me with open arms, and I learn something new and exciting about this town almost everyday.
+But after 6 years, I am glad to say that Kamloops has not disappointed me.
+Kamloops welcomed me with open arms, and I learn something new and exciting about this town almost every day.

-If you have not been to Kamloops yet or you are not sure if this city is ideal for you, I promise this post will make you want to pack your backs and come here right away!
+If you have not been to Kamloops yet or you are not sure if this city is ideal for you, I promise this post will make you want to pack your bags and come to visit right away!

-Here are the ten reasons why you will end up falling in love with Kamloops:
+Here are 10 reasons to fall in love with Kamloops:

-Recently, Canada scored no. 3 as the world’s top coffee consumers, with an average of 152 litres per person.
+Recently, Canada scored 3rd place as the world’s top coffee consumers, with an average of 152 liters per person.
 In Kamloops, it is no different – Kamloopsians love their coffee.
 Whether you need somewhere to study for your exams, hang out with friends, read that new book you just bought at Chapters or just relax, you will definitely find a locally-owned artsy coffee shop within a walking distance.

 Chances are, you will probably end up getting addicted to hiking.
 Winter or summer, rain or shine, Kamloopsians love the outdoors.
-The landscape of Kamloops, makes it the perfect destination for those who love spending time outside, with over 14 hiking recommended trails and 250 biking routes.
+The landscape of Kamloops makes it the perfect destination for those who love spending time outside, with many hiking trails and biking routes.

-- Award-winning alpine ski resort in your backyard
+Award-winning alpine and ski resort in your backyard

-Sun Peaks is not only amazingly beautiful, it is also huge!
+Sun Peaks is not only amazingly beautiful, but it is also huge!
 With over 4,270 acres of skiable terrain, your winters will never be the same.
-The winter season runs from late November to mid April, so you have plenty of time to spend your weekends skiing away!
+The winter season runs from late November to mid-April, so you have plenty of time to spend your weekends skiing away!

 If you want to save some money but still enjoy the mountains, keep an eye for upcoming events with TRU Leap – they always offer discounted trips to Sun Peaks Resort throughout the Winter semester, so you can go with your friends for an extremely price.